engincancan/site-2015/README.md

 The upstream repo has a master branch which is not in sync with the gh-pages branch.
 So not sure what to do to regenerate css (from less)

 ## TODO
-* Realign sponsor layout
 * Sponsor modals
-* Swap Team and About sections
-* Better texts: Name frameworks, If you read this far, twee this page, Organizers and you!
-* Social links for about, sponsors and organizers
+* Social links for organizers
 * Footer links
 * permission for karsh image?

 ## DONE
+* Social links for about, sponsors
+* Better texts: Name frameworks, If you read this far, twee this page, Organizers and you!
+* Swap Team and About sections
+* Realign sponsor layout
 * Add email:info to Contact
 * Rename Contact to:  About Us, or Next Step, Reach Out, Join Us
 * Refine header-bg.jpg